daveRendon/DevCamp/Presentation/InstructorGuide.md

 ---

 ## Module 1 - Tools and Developer Environment Setup Overview ####
-We will provide an overview of the developer tools available for developing on your platform.
+We will provide an overview of the developer tools available for developing on your platform, and set up the development resources for the DevCamp.

 [View PowerPoint](Presentation/Module01-DevTools.pptx?raw=true)